 There is also a grace period: If you are uninsured for less than two consecutive months of any year, you won’t have to pay a fine and may qualify for an exemption.

-It is very important to note that paying the penalty does not mean you have health insurance coverage.
+For states with a penalty, it is very important to note that paying the penalty does not mean you have health insurance coverage.
 You will still be responsible for 100% of the costs of your medical care.

 If you are ready to get insured, great!
 Click here.